MarcoPais0/Bullion/README.md

 ## Distinctiveness and Complexity

-I believe this project is sufficiently distinct from all the projects made for this course because it is not too similar to any of these, eventhough it might have some features that are very similar to some features present in the other apps, for example, the login and register features.
+I believe this project is sufficiently distinct from all the projects made for this course because it is not too similar to any of those, eventhough it might have some features that are very similar to some features present in the other apps, for example, the login and register features.
+It is also seperated in two main apps, wich makes it a little more complex too.

 The **complexity** is greater than all the other projects too because it involves the consuming of an API and the project has a big list of features.